lixilinx/FilterbanksBestPractices/README.md

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/a_nonuniform_design.svg" width="500" />

-All these filterbank examples and many many more possibilities can be designed by the same code, providing the same knobs for tweaking.
-It is fun!

 ### Optimization of discrete design freedoms

 Certain discrete design freedoms, say the phase shift pair (i, j) in a DFT filterbank, have closed-form solutions.
-Other discrete design freedoms have a clear boundary, say latency + 1 cannot be smaller than block size in any causal design, latency + 1 must equal filter length when MIRROR symmetry is enforced.
-Still, there are many discrete design freedoms that interact with the continuous design freedoms in complicated ways.
+Other discrete design freedoms have clear boundaries, say latency + 1 cannot be smaller than block size in any causal designs, latency + 1 must equal filter length when MIRROR symmetry is enforced.
+Still, there are many more discrete design freedoms that interact with the continuous design freedoms in complicated ways.
 For example, [this script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/optimization_of_discrete_design_freedoms.m) studies DFT filterbank designs with fixed T and various B and latency to generate the following results.
-Nearly perfect reconstruction (NPR) always is feasible for each design point, but the quality of the designs could jitter a lot when extra constraints like symmetry are imposed.
-The picture could be far more complicated than the text book style "half overlap symmetric design".
-There are no simple recipes for general discrete design freedom optimization.
-A good practice is to sweep these discrete freedoms on scaled down design problems, and then use the scaled up optimal solutions as the initial guess for the target problems.
+Nearly perfect reconstruction (NPR) always is feasible for each design point, but the quality of designs could jitter a lot with respect to latency when extra constraints like symmetry are imposed.
+The picture with all design freedoms released could be far more complicated than that of the typical 1/2- or 3/4-overlap symmetric STFT window or prototype filter designs.
+Generally, there are no simple recipes for the optimization of these discrete design freedoms.
+A good practice is to sweep these discrete freedoms on a scaled down design problem, and then apply the same optimal recipes on the target design.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/optimization_of_discrete_design_freedoms.svg" width="400" />